 Remove the Old Bathtub Drain Fitting

 Use the tub drain wrench to remove the existing drain fitting from the drain shoe.
 (Some tubs may have a strainer grid that first needs to be removed before you can assess the drain fitting.)
 First, determine which end of the wrench will fit inside the drain opening and around the drain fitting's crosshairs.
 Insert the wrench into the tub drain and align it with the crosshairs, then use channel-type pliers or an adjustable wrench to rotate the drain fitting counterclockwise and loosen the fitting.
 It will unthread from the tub shoe below the tub.
 Keep turning until the fitting comes free.

 Clean the Tub Drain Opening

 Pull the fitting from the tub, and clean off the ring of plumber’s putty that surrounds the opening of the tub drain.
 It is best to have a clean surface to work with, so be sure to remove as much of the putty as possible.
 If the plumber’s putty is dried in place, you can use a non-scratch scouring pad to remove it.

 Determine the Drain Thread Size

 Install the New Drain Fitting

 Remove the tub stopper from the new drain fitting—often this is a matter of simply unscrewing it.
 Apply a generous band of plumber’s putty to the bottom of the flange on the new fitting.
 Insert the fitting into the bathtub drain opening, making sure to center it.

+Make sure to thread the fitting into the shoe carefully.
 A good way to avoid cross-threading is to start tightening by hand first.
 When it looks like the fitting's threads are screwing properly into the drain shoe, you can continue tightening by using the tub drain wrench.
-Make sure to thread the fitting into the drain plumbing carefully.

-Lastly, clean off any excess plumber’s putty from around the drain fitting, then insert the stopper.
+Lastly, clean off any excess plumber’s putty from around the drain fitting, then insert the stopper and test the drain.